Learn About Chronic Thromboembolic Pulmonary Hypertension (CTEPH)

 A ventilation-perfusion scan (performed in the nuclear medicine section of the hospital) is the recommended screening test for CTEPH.
 In this test, you will inhale a gas to see where air is distributed in the lungs.
 Then, a radioactive protein will be injected into your vein to see where blood is flowing.
 If there are blockages to blood flow in the lungs, this is concerning for the presence of blood clots in the lungs.

 To establish the diagnosis of chronic blood clots, and to accurately locate the clots, a pulmonary angiogram, CT angiography or magnetic resonance imaging of the pulmonary arteries is necessary.
-For each study, contrast is injected into the pulmonary arteries so that blockages in these vessels can be identified, and an expert interpreter will determine if these clots are in locations that they can be surgically removed.
+For each study, contrast is injected into the pulmonary arteries so that blockages in these vessels can be identified.
+A physician familiar with CTEPH, often in conjunction with a surgeon experienced in the procedure, determines if these clots are in locations that allow for surgical removal.
 Ideally, patients should be evaluated by medical centers that specialize in the care and management of patients with pulmonary hypertension, and in particular, CTEPH.

 How is CTEPH Treated?